kreisekat/Python_scripts/README.md

 # Python_scripts

-Collection of smaller python scripts to process and handle bedgraph and other output files.
+Collection of my python scripts to process and handle bedgraph and other output files from the Clausenlab's bedgraph pipeline.